This blog was originally published in 2018. It has been updated to reflect current guidance.

 - Ship to a secure location

 1. Beware of phishing

 Phishing is a hugely popular tactic used by hackers and other cybercriminals to steal sensitive information, make fraudulent transactions, and hack accounts using stolen credentials.
 Over the past few years there has been an increase in shopping related phishing attacks.
 There’s also a new term, “smishing,” which refers to phishing scams sent via text.
 Examples of those types of messages can be found here.
 Here are the FTC’s tips for avoiding text scams.

-The bottom line, is you can’t be too careful.
+The bottom line is you can’t be too careful.
 It’s a lot easier to prevent disaster before you click than after.

 2. Avoid unknown retailers

 This isn’t to say every new store is bad, but there are a lot of pop-up sites specifically designed to steal money and scam users during the holiday season.
 These sites try to trick shoppers by offering the latest technology, gadgets, or toys.
 Whether it’s a purchase of $5 or $500, don’t be misled.

 Look for authorized retailers for items you want to purchase by visiting the brand or manufacturers website.
 Make sure that any site you’ll be shopping from is secure.
 Search the Better Business Bureau or other online reviews when in doubt.

 Most of all, if it seems too good to be true, it probably is!
 The FBI seconds this logic.